Go to Thomas Baker Paintings Home Page

 For example, there are times when you can't get the effect you want by blending wet-into-wet.
 You may, for instance, want to add a pure bright white highlight onto a face or figure, but you find that the bright paint becomes dulled somewhat when mixed into the wet paint already on the canvas.
 In that case, you have to let the paint on the canvas dry overnight (or however long it takes) before adding the highlight.
 Or, to take another common situation: when painting hair, you stroke in the basic mid-tone color (as though combing the hair with the paintbrush), and then stroke in lighter and darker tones so that they blend smoothly and realistically into it.
 But finally, when you try to add in the lightest, brightest tones, in places where the light hits the hair most strongly, you may find once again that these highlights get blended into the wet undertones and become dulled down.
 Here again the solution to the problem is to let the paint that's already on the canvas dry, so that when you stroke in the highlights, they are only added on top of, not blended into, the previous layer of paint, and the new paint remains pure and bright.
 But this is the sort of thing that you learn by doing.

-Then there is the technique of "glazing," in which you add many thin, nearly-transparent layers of paint, called glazes, to a painting to create an effect similar to looking down through colored glass, although of course a painting cannot be so transparent as glass because the canvas, at the bottom of the layers, is not see-through.
+Then there is the technique of "glazing," just mentioned, in which you pile up thin, nearly-transparent layers of paint, called glazes, to a painting to create an effect similar to looking down through colored glass, although of course a painting cannot be so transparent as glass because the canvas, at the bottom of the layers, is not see-through.
 Still, building up transparent layers can produce a lovely effect.
-It's done by thinning or diluting your oil paints with medium (adding more of the linseed oil vehicle, or some other suitable liquid) so that each layer is semi-transparent, a sort of see-through stain.
+It's done by thinning or diluting your oil paints with some medium so that each layer is semi-transparent, a sort of see-through stain.
 You can add these glazes to a normal painting, either to achieve special effects or to simply enhance the shading you've already done.
 Since real human skin is semi-transparent (shine a flashlight through your hand in the dark and see for yourself), you can simulate this translucent quality in a painting, to make your portrait or figure look more real, by building up semi-transparent layers of skin-colored paint.
-And some of the layers can be darkened and applied selectively for shading purposes.
-It appears to me that the great classical painter William Bouguereau, mentioned on previous pages, shaded his figures by applying layers of darker colored glazes to a basic light skin color.
-I say this because I have seen some of his paintings, which were obviously not so well cared for, in which some of these layers of glazing have flaked off somewhat to let the base skin color show through.
+And some of the glazing layers can be darkened and applied selectively for shading purposes.
+It appears to me that the great classical painter William Bouguereau, mentioned on previous pages, shaded areas on his figures by applying layers of darker colored glazes over a basic light skin color that had already been laid down and dried.
+I say this because I have seen some of his paintings, which were obviously not so well cared for over the years, in which some of these layers of glazing have flaked off somewhat, which lets the base skin color show through.
 Below is one example.
-In the painting "Love Takes Flight," you can see on the woman's upraised arm where some of the darker stain or glaze has flaked off.
+In the painting "Love Takes Flight," you can see on the woman's upraised arm where some of the darker glazing has flaked off.

-Oil paint can be brushed on, wiped, dabbled, stippled, splattered, heaped on thick or delicately glazed--use your own imagination to create a new application method--but however the artist does it, the nearly infinite variety of painting techniques is one of the things that makes oil painting so interesting.
+Oil paint can be brushed on, wiped, dabbled, stippled, splattered, scumbled, heaped on thick or delicately glazed--use your own imagination to create a new application method--but however the artist does it, the nearly infinite variety of painting techniques is one of the things that makes oil painting so interesting--and fun!

 This page is under construction, with more information to come, and others pages will be added as well, so check back occasionally for additions.
 If you have specific questions about oil painting, contact me.